rlmap/agent-engineering-course-notes/sidequests/community-goals/README.md

 # Agent Engineering Goals

 Students were asked to reflect on their goals for the course.
-Most of the reponses can be categorized into the following categories:
+Most of the reponses can be categorized into the following camps:

 <img src="outputs/goal_categories_analysis.png" alt="Goal Categories Analysis" height="512">